What is Nitrogen?

-Ammoniacal nitrogen (NH4-N), also often called ‘ammonium’, covers two forms of nitrogen; ammonia (NH3)and ammonium (NH4).
-NH4-N can be transformed to other forms of nitrogen and is a very important plant fertiliser but is less mobile in the soil than nitrate-nitrogen.
-It enters waterways primarily through point source discharges, such as raw sewage or dairy shed effluent.
+Ammoniacal nitrogen (NH4-N), also often called ‘ammonium’, is the concentration of nitrogen present as either ammonia (NH3) or ammonium (NH4).
+These ammoniacal forms can be transformed to other forms of nitrogen and are very important plant fertilisers but are generally less mobile in the soil than nitrate.
+Ammoniacal forms of nitrogen enter waterways primarily through point source discharges, such as raw sewage or dairy shed effluent.
 It is toxic to aquatic life at high concentrations.

 Ammonia (NH3) is a gas that reacts to form the ammonium ion (NH4) when it is dissolved in water.
 The balance between ammonia and ammonium in water depends on the pH and temperature of the water.
 Ammonia is highly toxic to aquatic life.

 Total Nitrogen (TN)

 Total Nitrogen is the sum of all organic and inorganic forms of nitrogen that are found in a water sample (i.e., nitrate-nitrogen (NO3-N), nitrite-nitrogen (NO2-N), ammoniacal-nitrogen (NH4-N) and organic nitrogen such as amino acids or plant tissue).

 In New Zealand, total nitrogen is measured (on unfiltered water) by two different methods used by different regional councils and other agencies doing regular water testing: